gviacava-code/AcademicProjects/PimaIndiansDiabetesAnalysis/README.md

 # Pima Indians Diabetes Analysis

-See complete model selection and analysis [here](https://github.com/giomvp/AcademicProjects/blob/877ca09c742d1270f64592f27257f775e453c057/PimaIndiansDiabetesAnalysis/PimaIndiansDiabetesAnalysis.ipynb).
+See complete model selection and analysis - [Link](PimaIndiansDiabetesAnalysis.ipynb)

 ## 1. Problem Statement

-The key goal is to **analyze** various aspects of diabetes in the Pima Indian tribe by performing exploratory data analysis and to **predict diabetes risk** among Pima Indian women, using a classification machine learning approach.
+The problem addresses the challenge of early detection and preventive healthcare measures for a population with a higher prevalence of diabetes.
+By analyzing the medical data and building a predictive model, this project aims to provide a valuable tool to healthcare professionals.

+ This project contributes to the understanding of diabetes within the Pima Indian community but also demonstrate proficiency in applying machine learning techniques to solve a real-world classification problem involving medical data.
+The insights gained from this project can be extended to other healthcare applications, aiding in early detection, preventive measures, and personalized treatment plans.

 ## 2. Data Description